 Senior-advanced units of study (3000 level)

-To complete a major in Archaeology requires completion of at least six credit points at 3000 level.
+For a major in Archaeology you must have at least six credit points at 3000 level.
 To enrol in 3000 level units, students must have completed at least 18 credit points at 2000 level including ARCA2635 Explanation and Theory in Archaeology.